-Words by: Simon Difford
+Words by Simon Difford

-Recent months have seen, and the immediate future will see, a lot of elections.
 Some very unlikely candidates have won political office – despite dubious economics, ridiculous hairstyles and reckless campaigning.
 It seems the electorate will vote for just about anybody.
 So, with that in mind, here's my manifesto.

 London dry gin should be just that, so from 2020 any gin labelled as such must be distilled in London to be legally sold in the UK.
 Gins produced elsewhere, presently labelled "London", will in future need to be labelled "London-style".
 This also applies to all villages, towns, cities and counties.
 I.e. a Sevenoaks gin must be made in the town of Sevenoaks and a Kent gin made somewhere in the county of Kent.
 Sadly, this legislation won't affect how gins are labelled in the rest of Europe or beyond, but the UK is the home of London dry gin so what happens here may have some influence elsewhere in the world.

 Scotch whisky must be made and bottled in Scotland regardless of what type of Scotch whisky it is or where in the world it is to be sold.
-Presently, only single malt whisky must be bottled in Scotland while single grain and blended Scotch whiskies can, and many are, shipped in bulk for bottling overseas.
+Presently, only single malt whisky must be bottled in Scotland while single grain and blended Scotch whiskies can, and are, shipped in bulk for bottling overseas.
 The same should apply to all other styles of spirits produced in the UK such as English brandy, English whisky, Welsh whisky and Irish whisky.

 Minimum legal drinking age to be increased to 21 years old, but from the age of 17 teenagers may apply for Provisional Drinking Licences which will be issued after passing a discerning drinking exam and practical test.
-This provisional licence may be revoked for fragrant breaches of discernment or unsociable behaviour.
-From a drinker's 21st birthday a licence will no longer be required.
+This provisional licence may be revoked for flagrant breaches of discernment or unsociable behaviour.
+From a drinker's 21st birthday a drinking licence will no longer be required.

 Employee's National Insurance to be phased out and rolled into income tax.
 Set to be revenue neutral for most salaried workers but impacting those with investment incomes on which NI is not presently applicable.